Lynchburg, Virginia: Neighborhoods

-Other major neighborhoods, with more upside, include Tinbridge Hill, Boonsboro, Trents Ferry, Rivermont, Fairview Heights (Campbell Ave corridor), Jackson Heights, Federal Hill (Federal Street, Jackson Street, Harrison Street) Fort Hill, Forest Hill (Old Forest Rd.
+Other major neighborhoods include Tinbridge Hill, Boonsboro, Trents Ferry, Rivermont, Fairview Heights (Campbell Ave corridor), Jackson Heights, Federal Hill (Federal Street, Jackson Street, Harrison Street) Fort Hill, Forest Hill (Old Forest Rd.
 Area), Timberlake, Windsor Hills, Sandusky, Sheffield, Linkhorne, Cornerstone and Wyndhurst.

 Climate

 Lynchburg has a four-season humid subtropical climate (Köppen Cfa), with cool winters and hot, humid summers.
 The monthly daily average temperature ranges from 35.9 °F in January to 76.0 °F in July.
 Nights tend to be significantly cooler than days throughout much of the year due in part to the moderate elevation.
 In a typical year, there are 27.4 days with a high temperature 90 °F or above, and 6.2 days with a high of 32 °F or below.
 Snowfall averages 11.6 in per season but this amount varies highly with each winter; the snowiest winter is 1995–96 with 56.8 in of snow, but the following winter recorded only trace amounts, the least on record.
+The average snowiest month is February which corresponds with the annual peak in nor'easter activity.
+The plant hardiness zone is 7b with an average annual extreme minimum air temperature of 5 °F (−15 °C).